netresearch/klonfisch/README.rst

 ========

 - Simulates a part of the FishEye API
-- Works with the Jira FishEye plugin 5.0.7
+- Works with the JIRA FishEye plugin 5.0.7
 - Shows commits on issues (Tab "Source")
 - Shows commits for projects (Tab "Source")